KBalint1991/ivt-lab/README.md

 ## Getting started

+- A change in the README file, to test Travis
 - The project is implemented in Java 8.
 - The project can be built using [Maven](https://maven.apache.org/).
 - [JUnit](http://junit.org/junit4/) is used for tests, and [Mockito](http://site.mockito.org/) for isolating dependencies.